dgattey/dg/src/_includes/about_me.md

-Hey there!
+# Hey there!
 I'm Dylan Gattey, an iOS/API/web/everything engineer who calls San Francisco home.
-{: .font-size-7 }
+{: .font-size-7 .font-weight-normal }

-**I develop, design, teach, and learn.**
+## I develop, design, teach, and learn.
-{: .font-size-7 }
+{: .font-size-7 .font-weight-bold }

 My favorite thing is experimentation - I love testing things out and tinkering away to solve problems.
 Open source is great for that.
 I try to make the